 Collections

 UCX defines common attributes for collections.
-If you want to implement an own collection data type that uses the same features, you can use the CX_COLLECTION_BASE
+If you want to implement an own collection data type that uses the same features, you can use the CX_COLLECTION_BASE macro at the beginning of your struct to roll out all members a usual UCX collection has.

-This macro will embed a structure in your collection that can be accessed with the member name collection
+This macro will embed a structure in your collection that can be accessed with the member name collection.

 Base Attributes of a Collection

-The following attributes are declared by the CX_COLLECTION_BASE
+The following attributes are declared by the CX_COLLECTION_BASE macro:

 Attribute | Description |